Even as 'Hard Knocks' shows signs of fading, NFL and HBO extend it for four more seasons

 [Sign up for Yahoo Fantasy Baseball: It’s not too late to get in the game]

 One big problem is that teams don’t want to be on the show.
-The Rams “volunteered” to be on the show (sure they did), but it seems obvious they were on because the NFL really wants us to believe everyone is excited about football in Los Angeles, even though Los Angeles itself doesn’t seem to care much.
-We’ll be exposed to the incredibly boring 2016 Rams again on Amazon’s “All or Nothing” series, which was a really compelling show when it featured the highly entertaining Arizona Cardinals last year.
+The Rams “volunteered” to be on the program (sure they did), but it seems obvious they were on because the NFL wants us to believe everyone is excited about football in Los Angeles, even though Los Angeles itself doesn’t seem to care much.
+We’ll be exposed to the incredibly boring 2016 Rams again on Amazon’s “All or Nothing” series, which was a compelling show when it featured the highly entertaining Arizona Cardinals last year.

 Until the NFL can figure out a way to get a marquee team on (if the league got the New England Patriots to do it, that would fix pretty much every problem the show has), it’s just not going to have that much pop.